How to Remove Your Record from CourtListener | The Discoverability Company

 Will a CourtListener removal affect my background check results?

 It depends on where the background check vendor is sourcing its data.
 Many consumer reporting agencies pull directly from court clerks or PACER, not from CourtListener.
-Removing your record from CourtListener search results reduces visibility on Google, but it does not guarantee the record disappears from third-party screening databases.
+Removing your record from CourtListener search results reduces visibility on Google, but the record may still appear in third-party screening databases.

 How long does it take for Google to stop showing the CourtListener page after de-indexing?